thexeno/DS1307-Emulator-Arduino-Library/README.md

 It requires to have installed the [HardWire](http://www.arduinolibraries.info/libraries/hard-wire) library.

+### Resources
+When initialized with the I2C bus usage, this library occupy the:
+ - Timer1
+ - I2C bus/pins
+ - RTC pin
+ - Any possible resource used by the Wire library, since it is used to communicate through the I2C bus

+Disconnecting the RTC logic from the bus, allow to free up the I2C resoources, like SDA and SCL pins, or use the I2C bus for other purposes or role in the bus (i.e. like using the Arduino running the emulator as I2C master for other purposes).
+It can subsequently reconnected to the RTC logic (see *Initialization* below).

 ## How to use it
 To use the library it is needed at least to call the initialization.
 It could run with just a single line of code.